alicimen0614/book_tracker/README.md

 # book_tracker

-A mobile application build with flutter that users can track their books and mark them as already read,want to read or currently reading
+A mobile application build with flutter that users can pick or add books to their shelf and mark them as already read,want to read or currently reading